-The Video That Changed My Perspective on Teaching About Money
+The Video That Helped Me Figure Out How To Teach My Kids About Money

 Adam Carroll’s TedTalkX—When money isn’t real: the $10,000 experiment—shifted the way I viewed this topic.